Chart Color Schemes

 Age

-The median age in Two Rocks is 39 years, which is higher than Greater Perth's average of 37 years and close to the national average of 38 years.
-Compared to Greater Perth, Two Rocks has a notably higher proportion of residents aged 55-64 (14.3%) and a lower proportion aged 25-34 (10.6%).
-According to post-2021 Census data, the 15-24 age group has grown from 9.9% to 11.1%, while the 5-14 cohort has declined from 16.3% to 15.4%.
-By 2041, population forecasts indicate significant demographic changes in Two Rocks.
-The 65-74 age group is expected to grow by 27%, reaching 827 people from 649.
-Residents aged 65 and older are projected to represent 80% of the population growth.
-Conversely, the 15-24 and 45-54 age groups are anticipated to experience population declines.
+The median age in Two Rocks is 39 years, which is slightly higher than Greater Perth's average of 37 years and close to Australia's national average of 38 years.
+Comparing the age distributions, Two Rocks has a notably higher proportion of individuals aged 55-64 (14.3%) compared to Greater Perth, while those aged 25-34 are under-represented at 10.6%.
+According to post-2021 Census data, the percentage of individuals aged 15-24 has increased from 9.9% to 11.1%, while the proportion of individuals aged 5-14 has decreased from 16.3% to 15.4%.
+Population forecasts for Two Rocks in 2041 indicate significant demographic shifts, with the 65-74 age group expected to grow by 27% (an increase of 177 people), reaching a total of 827 individuals.
+This growth is primarily driven by residents aged 65 and older, who are anticipated to account for 80% of the population growth.
+Conversely, the 15-24 and 45-54 age cohorts are projected to experience population declines.